NaveenPaluru/Segmentation-COVID-19/readme.md

 ## data preparation

-This folder contains two files : **dataPrepCTSlice.m**  for preparing training data (experiment 1 in manuscript) and ,**dataPrepCTVolume.m** for preparing test data (experiment 1 in the manuscript) .
+This folder contains two files : **dataPrepCTSlice.m**  for preparing training data (experiment 1 in manuscript) and ,**dataPrepCTVolume.m** for preparing the test data ( for experiment 1 and experiment 3 in the manuscript).

 These files contain all necessary references for the datasets.